enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 Motivation
 ~~~~~~~~~~

+The ``EnzoAdvectionFieldLUT`` class was primarily motivated by
+algorithms for solving the Riemann problem.
+In several approximate
-To implement a Riemann solver, most of the advected quantities need
+solvers, most of the actively advected quantities need to be known all
-to be known all at a given cell-interface to help compute
-the wave speeds.
+at a given cell-interface to help compute the wave speeds.

-Unlike Enzo (and many other codes) we wanted to
+Unlike many hydro codes (including Enzo) we wanted to avoid statically
-avoid statically declaring which indices of an array correspond to
+declaring which indices of an array correspond to specific
-specific fields.
-Doing so complicates situations where different
+quantities.
+Doing so complicates situations where different combinations
-combinations of fields can be optionally used (e.g. like optional
+of fields can be optionally used (e.g. like optional magnetic fields,
-magnetic fields, dropping total energy for barotropics equations of
+dropping total energy for barotropics equations of state, optionally
-state, optionally advecting internal energy for dual energy
+advecting internal energy for dual energy formalism or tracking cosmic
-formalism or tracking cosmic ray energy density and cosmic ray
+ray energy density and cosmic ray energy fluxes).
-energy fluxes).

 It's also useful to be able to iterate over all of values at a given
 interface after computing the wavespeeds to reduce the code necessary
 to compute the Riemann Fluxes (and make it easier to add new fields).
-It turns out that standard hash tables are too slow for these
+We found that standard hash tables are too slow for these operations.
-operations.

 Description
 ~~~~~~~~~~~

-The above requirements motivate the creation of the ``EnzoAdvectionFieldLUT`` class is a barebones class designed to be as close as possible to a C-style struct with members named for each quantity registered in ``FIELD_TABLE`` that is actively advected in Enzo in some context.
+The above requirements motivated the creation of the ``EnzoAdvectionFieldLUT`` class.
+Its a barebones class designed to be as close as possible to a C-style struct, with members named for each quantity registered in ``FIELD_TABLE`` that is actively advected in Enzo in some context.
 Scalar quantities have members named directly after them and vector quantities have 3 members named after